 Additionally, I taught as Adjunct Music Faculty at Lebanon Valley College, teaching History and Literature of Music, and was a Resident Artist with Lincoln Park Performing Arts Center, teaching music, vocal techniques, choir and music theory for PACyber students.

-I have performed with several ensembles, including the Concert and Chamber choirs at Lebanon Valley College and a Renaissance Music Ensemble at the University of Pittsburgh.
+I have performed with several ensembles, including the Concert and Chamber choirs at Lebanon Valley College, the Renaissance Music Ensemble at the University of Pittsburgh, and the Susquehanna Chorale.

 As a soloist, I perform across the Harrisburg area, specializing in music theater and jazz.